Library Ready and FAQ

 - Communicating Changes

-Face masks must be worn in all areas of Wiggins Library, including stairwells and elevators, unless you are alone in a study room.
-If you have a medical exception to this rule, please be prepared to show your exclusion card to library staff if asked.
-Library stacks are closed to patrons not wearing a mask, but staff will gladly retrieve books for you.
+Face masks must be worn in all areas of Wiggins Library, including stairwells and elevators.
+If you have a medical exemption to this rule, please be prepared to show your exclusion card to library staff if asked.

 |Friday||7:30am - 6:00pm|